astro313/FirstYear/mod1/response.md

   since this is obvious and a requirement for publication.
 Also remove subheading or second line in heading 3.2.

-> We removed "New results" in the subject headings.
+> We removed "New results" in the subject headings, as suggested.

 3:
 - the left panels on Fig 1 and 2 should show the same region (have the